Virginia real estate salary

 Key Takeaways

-• Location Matters: Northern Virginia markets, such as McLean and Arlington, command higher commissions due to premium property values.
+• Location Drives Income: High-demand markets like Northern Virginia and Virginia Beach offer higher commission opportunities due to premium property values.

 Understanding Real Estate Agent Compensation